ta-web-mexpt2/lab-mongoose-movies/readme.md

 ### Steps we will follow in this iteration:

-1. We need `/:id` part to change dynamically as we click on different movies' titles.
-This being said, as part of the loop that displays each movie's title, add a link that goes to the `/movies/:id` route with the `:id` replaced by the actual movie's id 🔑
+1. We need `/:id`  replaced by the actual movie's id 🔑
 2. Create the `/movies/:id` GET route in `routes/movies-routes.js`.
 3. In the route:
     - On the `Movie` model call `findOne()` or `findById()` method to retrieve the details of a specific movie by its `id`
         - Don't forget you have `cast` as the array of celebrity `id`s, and we need to `populate()` in order to get the full data about the celebrities 🎯
-    - If everything is fine (*.then()*), render the `movies/movie-details` view and pass the variable with the movie's details into the view
+    - If everything is fine (*.then()*), return `JSON` with status `200` and  one message
     - If there's an error, catch it.
-4. In the `views/movies/movie-details.hbs` view file:
-    - Add an `<h2>` for the page's heading.
-    - Display tags with the movie's `title`, `genre`, `plot` and `cast`.

 ## Iteration #8: Deleting Movies

-Now that we have a list of movies, a movie details page, and a page to create new movies, we only have 2 features left to implement: *editing* celebrities and *deleting* them.
+Now that we have a list of movies, a movie details, and a route to create new movies, we only have 2 features left to implement: *editing* celebrities and *deleting* them.
 Since deleting is simpler, let's start with that.

 |        Route         | HTTP Verb |       Description       |
 |----------------------|-----------|-------------------------|